 He is the founder and chairman of Foster + Partners.
 Founded in London in 1967, it is now a worldwide practice, with project offices in more than 20 countries.
 Over the past four decades, the practice has been responsible for a strikingly wide range of work, from urban masterplans, public infrastructure, airports, civic and cultural buildings, offices and workplaces to private houses and product design.

 Foster’s designs can be found in China (Beijing Airport, the largest construction project in the world,), France (Millau Viaduct), Malaysia (University Campus for Petronas), Germany (the Reichstag Parliament Buildings), Hong Kong (Chek Lap Kok Airport), and the US (Spaceport America in New Mexico and Hearst Headquarters tower in New York).
 In the UK, he is responsible for designing the Queen Elizabeth II Great Court at the British Museum, the Canary Wharf Underground Station, the Millennium Bridge over the River Thames, the Swiss Re tower (better known as the Gherkin, pictured above) and City Hall.

 Find out more at the Fosters + Partners website.

-Beckham married Spice Girl Victoria ’Posh’ Adams in 1999, and they have three sons and a daughter together.
+Beckham married Spice Girl Victoria ’Posh’ Adams in 1999, and they have three sons together - Brooklyn, Romeo and Cruz.
 Million pound sponsorships, perfumes, clothing ranges, and many more business deals have seen the Beckhams net millions over the years, but they are by no means uncharitable (David is a generous UNICEF supporter as well as Malaria No More and countless other causes).

 To find out more about the elite advertising brand, top fashion icon and national treasure that is David Beckham, check out his official website.